Thermal Hall Effect in the Kitaev-Heisenberg System with Spin-Phonon Coupling: Abstract

 \section{Abstract}

 We investigate the thermal Hall effect in a Kitaev-Heisenberg system, a model for Kitaev candidate $\alpha$-RuCl$_3$, in the presence of the coupling between spin and phonon arising from chlorine atoms' vibration.
 We observe that the coupling modifies the relative stability between different magnetic states under a magnetic field, especially stabilizing a canted zigzag antiferromagnetic state.
 Remarkably, the spin-phonon interaction has distinct effects on the thermal Hall conductivity in different magnetically ordered states.
 For the canted zigzag state, which is relevant to $\alpha\text{-RuCl}_3$, the spin-phonon interaction enhances the energy gap that is induced by a magnetic field and suppresses the thermal Hall conductivity at low temperatures.
-Qualitatively similar results are also observed in the extended Kitaev-Heisenberg model that was proposed for $\alpha\text{-RuCl}_3$.
+Importantly, we find that the spin-phonon interaction destabilizes the quantized thermal Hall effect in the spin liquid state.
 Our results demonstrate a crucial role of phonon degrees of freedom to the thermal Hall effect in Kitaev materials.

 {\it Introduction.} Phonons play an essential role in shaping electronic and magnetic properties in materials~\cite{WeberPRL1987,LazzeriPRB2008,MarchandPRL2010,NowadnickPRL2012,ShaozhiPRB2017,SousPRL2018,Costa2020,CostaPRL2021,LeePRB2021,SapkotaPRB2021,Shaozhinpj,XingPRL2021}.
 For example, the electron-phonon interaction induces the charge-density-wave and superconductivity in the high-temperature superconductor $\text{Ba}_{0.51}\text{K}_{0.49}\text{BiO}_3$~\cite{WenPRL2018}.
 Besides, phonons can couple to spins and induce the spin-Peierls transition in quasi-one-dimensional materials, including $\text{CuGeO}_3$~\cite{HasePRL1993} and TiOCl~\cite{ShazPRB2005}.